The Job Schedules section shows the backup schedules configured on the Cloud Failover Appliance (CFA).

 the same client name

-the same file set definitioninfo Any change to the client’s file set definition, such as adding or deleting a file in the section for included files or excluded files or directories, constitutes a different file set definition.
+Any changes to the client file set definition, such as adding or deleting a file in the section for included files or excluded files or directories, constitutes a different file set definition.

 for a differential backup job, the earlier backup job was a full backup